This is the fourth and final part of my series of articles about creating a top-notch presentation.

 The best way to overcome fear is to make peace with the worst-case scenario.
 It is impossible to create success without failure, so we’d better learn to accept it as a reality of life.

 What’s really the worst thing that could happen if you lost your words, mumbled or got laughed at?
 You will survive it!
 And what’s failure anyway?
 Just because your presentation could have been slicker, it does not make it a failure.

 The more you allow for flaws, the better you will become at public speaking, because you will be more relaxed and more willing to practise.
 Each occasion will give you new information about what is working and what not.
 On the other hand, if you keep yourself “safe” by avoiding public speaking opportunities or postpone stepping into the limelight until you somehow magically become ready, you will block your professional and personal growth.

-I would like to finish off with a promise to you: If you keep practising and adopting a playful approach to public speaking, you will quickly become better at it.
+If you keep practising and adopting a playful approach to public speaking, you will quickly become better at it.
 My bet is that, eventually, you will even enjoy it.
 Just imagine what opportunities your improved public speaking and presentation skills will open up for you, whether in your career, business or private life.

 If you would like to talk to me about ways to prepare an upcoming presentation or about improving your public speaking and influencing skills generally, contact me on email@example.com or book a free Discover Call here.
 I would love to hear from you.